Product Design Courses

 Students observe and design solutions for problems on campus in three team-based projects.
 Sketching, model making and prototyping techniques will be introduced and practiced to display and analyze possible effectiveness of the design solution.
 In-class studio work is augmented by out-of-class work towards presentations to the group, and will conclude in a final product and solution to a well defined, commonly observed problem.
 Prerequisite or corequisite: PD 340

 Introduces specific techniques in drawing and modeling objects and their spatial context; the demonstration and implementation of various media and types of drawing.
 Over the course of the term students will acquire skills and learn different methods and drawing techniques including diagramming, sketching in three-dimensions, orthographic drawings and quick modeling techniques.
 All of these techniques are essential to success in future coursework and in the profession.
-Prerequisites: ART 115, ART 116, PD 223
+Prerequisites: ART 115, ART 116 or ARTS 288, PD 223

 Provides the basic theoretical underpinnings for considering the socio-cultural background and design of products.
 Lectures and readings present main issues; discussions complete conceptual principals.
 Products and the design of products require ever evolving methods of examination and this course is meant to be an overview such strategies and tactics currently utilized in practice.
 Prerequisite: PD 350

 Explores how design influences and is influenced by materials and manufacturing processes.
 Lectures, readings, and discussions present sustainability, aesthetic, and functional aspects of product design.
 Methods of accounting for manufactured parts, including weight, cost and environmental impact are also practiced.
 The main goal of this course is for you to learn examination, design and production methods for any object.
 Prerequisite: PD 240